OmarKhalil401/Serverless-Notification-Sending-Application/2-SES/README.md

     return 'Email sent!'
 ```

-the Lambda function should look like this (with your own source email address):
+the Lambda function should look like this (with your source email address):

 ``` py
 import boto3